Last Updated on 23rd January 2020 by Sophie Nadeau

 Christmas in Paris makes the City of Light more beautiful than ever (if that’s even possible!).
-The start of advent marks the beginning of a whole host of Christmas activities in the French capital in which it’s possible to take part.
+The start of advent marks the beginning of a whole host of Paris at Christmas activities in the French capital in which it’s possible to take part.
 While there are some free festive activities in Paris, others are pricier.
 Here are a few of the best Christmas things to do in Paris:

 Galeries Lafayette Boulevard Haussmann